 Enrico Franzolini began his career as an artist and his work was known for its expression of sculptural elegance and an aesthetic refinement.
 He exhibited work at the Venice Biennale, as well as other exhibitions and galleries in the 1970s and then turned to design and received a degree in architecture in 1979.
 Like Vico Magistretti and many other designers in Italy, Franzolini has been active across the spectrum of creative fields from fine art to architecture to the various arts of the craftsman.
 He uses a variety of materials on both the large and small scale.

 Franzolini's work epitomizes the integrity, the technical innovation and the ingenious forms for which Italian design has long been admired.
-In addition to his pictorial research, he spreads his commitment between architecture and industrial design fields and over the years he has been collaborating with some of the most prestigious companies in the furniture industry such as Cappellini, Foscarini, Knoll International, Moroso, Pallucco.See other lights/products from Enrico Franzolini
+In addition to his pictorial research, he spreads his commitment between architecture and industrial design fields and over the years he has been collaborating with some of the most prestigious companies in the furniture industry such as Cappellini, Foscarini, Knoll International, Moroso, Pallucco.View other products by Enrico Franzolini

 Vicente Garcia Jimenez was born in Valencia, Spain in 1978.
 He graduated with a degree in Industrial Design from Castellon de la Plana and after graduation, moved to Barcelona where he collaborated with Santa & Cole.
 After developing a need to hone his creative skills, Jimenez went to Udine.
-There he set up his studio that collaborates with companies developing lighting and furniture.See other lights/products from Vicente Garcia Jimenez
+There he set up his studio that collaborates with companies developing lighting and furniture.View other products by Vicente Garcia Jimenez